apache/sis-site/source/mail-lists.md

 ## Geospatial mailing list    {#geospatial}

 This is where peoples can ask questions or discuss about geospatial topics that are not specific to Apache {{% SIS %}}.
-Those topics can include questions about international standards, participation to upcomming geospatial events or collaboration with communities outside Apache.
+Those topics can include questions about international standards, participation to upcoming geospatial events or collaboration with communities outside Apache.

 - Subscribe:   [geospatial-subscribe@apache.org][geo-sub]